 Douglas-fir is a quick growing tree in its early years.
 The cones of the tree are green when they are young and turn brown as they age.
 The thick bark is used as a defence against fire and insects.
 Douglas-fir is often one of the first tree species to grow after a fire, and they often survive through very hot fires because of their thick bark.

 The seeds are eaten by birds and mammals.
 Tussock moth caterpillars feed on the needles of the Douglas-fir; when they hatch they first feed on new foliage and as they mature they began to eat all leaves.
 The Douglas-fir’s seeds are eaten by birds and mammals.
 Bears like to rip off the bark and eat the sap underneath.

-The wood of the Douglas-fir was used for fires, fishing hooks and snowshoes.
-Its branches were used for bedding and the seeds of the tree were eaten.
+The wood of the Douglas-fir is used for fires, fishing hooks and snowshoes.
+Its branches can be used for bedding and the seeds of the tree are eaten.